candiddev/rot/docs/docs/guides/generate-ssh.md

 ## Add Private Keys

 You'll need to generate a private key to create a SSH keypair and an SSH CA to sign the certificates.
-The easiest way to do this is using {{% cli val-add-prv %}} (encrypting the keys into Rot) or {{% cli key-new %}} (printing the keys to stdout).
+The easiest way to do this is using {{% cli value-add-private %}} (encrypting the keys into Rot) or {{% cli key-new %}} (printing the keys to stdout).

 Rot will store the public key in the comment of the encrypted value, we can grab the public key from the comment when we verify the JWT.